itsHiuHiu/PWNABLE/CTFs/PwnMe/GOT/PWNMECTF PWNABLE.md

 > Basically is our target =))

 ## IDEA
 - With the check of the index we could find an OutOfBound bug because the index was check only with the value of 4 (greater) while there is no limit for the lower 0 index.
-With that in mind, we will use the bug to invest the data of those stage of memory and find the way for exploitation.
+With that in mind, we will use the bug to investigate the data of those stage of memory and find the way for exploitation.

 ## EXPLOIT
 - Checksec
 > ![{3C0EF49A-B230-437E-840D-4FB96F17AEB4}](https://hackmd.io/_uploads/S1jqwN7okg.png)
-> Pay attention on PIE (off) and RELRO (partial) -> function can be called easily and the got table can be overwrited
+> Pay attention on PIE (off) and RELRO (partial) -> function can be called easily and the got table can be overwriten

 - GDB
 > Have a test with idx = 0: